Reward Teaching for Federated Multi-armed Bandits: Problem Formulation

 The server in FMAB does not perform any arm-pulling action herself.
 Instead, she focuses on guiding the local actions to optimize their incurred \emph{global rewards}.
 However, the global rewards are not directly observable by the server and the clients, which is often a result of practical measurement limitations \cite{shi2021federated}.
 Instead, the server is assumed to be able to observe the local actions and the corresponding local rewards, i.e., $\{\pi_m(t), X_{\pi_m(t),m}(t):m\in[M]\}$.

 To better optimize global performance, previous FMAB studies require that all clients work collaboratively following the updated local protocols.
 On the contrary, this work considers that clients are fully committed to interacting with their \emph{own} local models (i.e., client $m$ with local model $m$).
 Then, the clients would naturally adopt their own MAB policies to maximize their local rewards.
-This setting is practically appealing as in many applications (e.g., the cognitive radio example in Sec.~\ref{sec:intro}), the local clients are inherently configured to perform local policies to optimize their local performance (e.g., IoT devices maximizing their own data rate).
+This setting is practically appealing as in many applications (e.g., the examples of cognitive radio and {recommender systems} in Sec.~\ref{sec:intro}), the local clients are inherently configured to perform local policies to optimize their local performance (e.g., IoT devices maximizing their own data rate and {selfish sellers optimizing their profits}).
 Specifically, at time $t$, each client $m$ \emph{individually} makes an arm-pulling decision $\pi_m(t)$ based on her own history observed on local model $m$, i.e., $H_m(t-1):= \{\pi_m(\tau), X_{\pi_m(\tau),m}(\tau): 1\leq \tau \leq t-1 \}$.